Workflows and Analyses

 Most of the above options can also be set when the stage is created and can always be modified afterwards via the /workflow-xxxx/update method.

 Stages can be reordered or removed using the /workflow-xxxx/moveStage and /workflow-xxxx/removeStage API methods.
-As mentioned previously, both the stage ID and the workflow's edit version will need to be provided in order to modify them.
+As mentioned previously, both the stage ID and the workflow's edit version need to be provided to modify them.

-Replacing the executable of a stage in-place (keeping all other metadata associated with the stage such as its name, output folder, bound inputs, etc.), can only be done using the /workflow-xxxx/updateStageExecutable API method.
-This method will test whether the replacement candidate has input and output specifications which are fully compatible with the previous executable if it is still accessible.
-If it is not completely compatible, it can still be updated by setting the force flag to true, in which case the workflow will also be updated to remove any outdated links between stages and other such outdated metadata.
+Replacing the executable of a stage in-place (keeping all other metadata associated with the stage such as its name, output folder, bound inputs, and configuration settings), can only be done using the /workflow-xxxx/updateStageExecutable API method.
+This method tests whether the replacement candidate has input and output specifications which are fully compatible with the previous executable if it is still accessible.
+If it is not fully compatible, it can still be updated by setting the force flag to true, in which case the workflow is also updated to remove any outdated links between stages and other such outdated metadata.

 Stage ID and Name

 A stage ID uniquely identifies the stage within a workflow and allows inputs and outputs of different stages to be linked to each other.
 When adding a stage (either in /workflow/new or /workflow-xxxx/addStage) you must supply a unique ID to identify each stage.
-As an exception, in /workflow-xxxx/addStage it is not mandatory to supply an ID; if you do not do so, an arbitrary unique ID will be generated on your behalf.
+As an exception, in /workflow-xxxx/addStage it is not mandatory to supply an ID.
+If you do not do so, an arbitrary unique ID is generated on your behalf.

 The stage name is a non-unique label used for display purposes.
-It allows you to provide a descriptive identifier for the stage that will be shown in the UI in the workflow view.
+It allows you to provide a descriptive identifier for the stage that is shown in the UI in the workflow view.
 If not provided, the executable's name is displayed instead.

 Customizing Output Folders